nadavsu/TransPool/README.md

 ![Title and slogan cropped](https://user-images.githubusercontent.com/53123142/81192618-24fa4e80-8fc3-11ea-9d8e-809b7ee11ac5.png)
-TransPool is a ride sharing application.
+TransPool, the ride sharing application.
 With TransPool, it has never been easier finding someone to ride with for work.
 Whether you are fed up with public transportation and looking for a way to reduce your commute time or if you want to cover your automobile fees each month.
 TransPool is the application for you!

 *Current version only supports console user interface.
 Next updates will include a desktop and web-application.